Original air date: November 15, 1968

 - Blatant Lies: Spock and Bones flatly deny ever looking at Kirk's Video Will.
 Kirk doesn't seem to believe them, but plays along.

-- Doctor's Orders: Page quote!
-Also, Bones name drops the trope when he insists on making a toast with the antidote.
-Scotty wonders if it mixes well with Scotch.
+- Doctor's Orders: Bones says, "That's a medical order, Captain", when he insists on making a toast with Spock with the antidote.

 - Door Jam: Kirk gets stranded in "interspace" with only limited air in his spacesuit, while complications ensue for the rest of the crew.